Frequently Asked Questions (FAQs)

 The National Archives holds over 250 shelf metres of paper item/consignment lists about records transferred into its custody since the 1950s.
 The National Archives is currently digitising these paper item/consignment lists to make them available on HIVE.

 Item/consignment lists are the largest group of records available for transcription on HIVE.

 Q Does the National Archives also need help transcribing other types of records?

-An example below is of individual Name Index & Registration Cards for Internees Dossiers (NAA: BP628/5)
+An example is this individual Name Index & Registration Cards for Internees Dossiers (NAA: BP628/5).